-The Adventist International Institute of Advanced Studies (AIIAS) was established by the Seventh-day Adventist Church because of its commitment to meet the growing needs of the church for college teachers, church leaders, educators, health professionals, and treasurers with international-level, graduate education.
+The Adventist International Institute of Advanced Studies (AIIAS) was established by the Seventh-day Adventist Church because of its commitment to meeting the church’s growing needs for college teachers, church leaders, educators, health professionals, and treasurers with international-level, graduate education.

 Beginning in 1957, several such graduate programs, primarily in the area of religion, were offered on the campus of Philippine Union College (PUC), now the Adventist University of the Philippines (AUP).
 These programs were organized into a Theological Seminary, which became an institution of the Far Eastern Division of Seventh-day Adventists in 1978.

-From its early days, in addition to its campus programs, AIIAS has offered programs at off-campus locations in an effort to facilitate the graduate level educational needs of the church throughout the region.
+From its early days, in addition to its campus programs, AIIAS has offered programs at off-campus locations to facilitate the graduate-level educational needs of the church throughout the region.
 More recently cohort programs expanded to South America, Eastern Europe, the Middle East, and Africa.

 In 1991, AIIAS was moved to the present campus near Silang, Cavite.
 In 1996, AIIAS became an institution of the General Conference of Seventh-day Adventists.

-Also in 2007, AIIAS began the first Seventh-day Adventist doctor of philosophy program in business.
+In 2007, AIIAS began the first Seventh-day Adventist Doctor of Philosophy in Business program.

 Ginger Ketting-Weller, PhD